-(3) The following is a description of certain related entities or persons that may be deemed to beneficially own outstanding shares of our common stock.
+- (3) The shares reported in this table for the Family Trust and Ms. Simmons consist of the 25,862,190 shares of our common stock held directly by Dixie Rice.
+See footnote 4 to this table, below. - (4) The following is a description of certain related entities or persons that may be deemed to beneficially own outstanding shares of our common stock.